mkramlich/slartboz-pub/README.md

 PLOTS, QUESTS, CHALLENGES

-TODO write brief descs of about 6 of these

-* Find The Tank: The LL's have learned of the possibility of the survival of a rare but powerful artifact from The Bad Times, an infamous (and gigantic) Grussian Goliath Mark VI Cybernetic Main Battle Tank.
+* **Find The Tank** -- The LL's have learned of the possibility of the survival of a rare but powerful artifact from The Bad Times, an infamous (and gigantic) Grussian Goliath Mark VI Cybernetic Main Battle Tank.
 If they can confirm it exists -- that its not a myth -- and locate it, and get it into working order, it could be a powerful asset in helping them survive, indeed all of Pell.
 Plus it would be one hell of a sweet ride!
-* A Gorm Gone By: The former leader of the Lazer Lizards, Gorm Radley -- who is also the new LL leader Riv's older brother -- has gone missing.
+* **A Gorm Gone By** -- The former leader of the Lazer Lizards, Gorm Radley -- who is also the new LL leader Riv's older brother -- has gone missing.
 The frens want to find him, obviously.
-* What's Eating Pell?
-Someone (or something) is murdering the residents of their village, Pell.
+* **What's Eating Pell?** -- Someone (or something) is murdering the residents of their village, Pell.
 There is never a witness.
 One by one people just seem to... disappear.
 Sometimes blood is the only thing left behid.
 Sometimes... worse things.
-* The Hottest Shoes
+* **The Hottest Shoes** -- about Fern's quest to acquire the hottest shoes imaginable, and all the shenanigans that unfold *during* that, if not completely *due* to that
-* Slurm Plant Ouroboros & Operations, Inc.
+* **Slurm Plant Ouroboros & Operations, Inc.**
-* Glerms Are Made Of What?!
+* **Glerms Are Made Of What?!**
-* The Madness of Crowds
+* **The Madness of Crowds** -- Involving the phenomenon of beliefs, propaganda, politics, lying populists, dangerous adversaries, and the general societal *signal-to-noise* ratio of life in Normerika in the year 2100.
-* The Gurls From Brazil
+* **The Gurls From Brazil**
-* The Candy Man Dan
-* Dork Fortress
-* The OOBMSDP
-* The Manchurian Lazer Lizard Candidate
+* **The Candy Man Dan** -- Yes, it involves candy.
+And rhyming.
+And alliteration.
+And other fun language games and word-sound patterns.
+Also, candy.
+Sooooooooooo much candy. *Bonk, keep your hands out of the bowl, what have we told you?*
+* **Dork Fortress** -- As is the nature of all Normerikan youth The Lazer Lizards will, in all likihood, eventually outgrow their little clubhouse shack and want something... bigger.
+Much bigger.
+And something with much better features.
+Something... *far* more impressive.
+And customized totally to their tastes.
+To their very specific tastes.
+Even to Bonk's very specific and ultra-geeky tastes -- that sick bastard.
+* **The OOBMSDP** -- Involving what might be the most bureaucratic, inane, pinheads-and=paperwork-driven large bizcorp/gubmint that has ever existed.
+It is up to Abto single-handedly to stop them.
+Er, I mean, to avoid them.
+Evade them?
+Make fun?
+Perhaps a wee bit of sabotage along with close frens?
+* **The Manchurian Lazer Lizard Candidate** -- One among the LL's is not exactly who he seems.
+Rather, an Enemy within, a wolf in sheep's clothing.
+No, he is *not* a furry and this does not involve cosplay.
-* The Pit of Despair
+* **The Pit of Despair**
-* The Strangest Things
+* **The Strangest Things** -- Some young ladies have certain Powers, ones both Great and Terrible.
-* All Hail The De-Ity
+* **All Hail The De-Ity** -- The LL's investigate an awful, but seemingly all-powerful, cult
-* Last Ditch Defense / The Battle of West Pell
+* **Last Ditch Defense / The Battle of West Pell** -- A massive herd of zombies approaches the hometown of Abro and his frens.
+Guess upon whose shoulders it falls to try saving Pell from would otherwise be sure overrun and slaughter?
-* X: The Planet Formerly Known As Mars
-* The Machine Mechanization Matrix
-* The Abominable Dr. Hexenhammer
+* **X: The Planet Formerly Known As Mars** -- A plot which may or may not involve the mythical mega-preneur Elong Mux.
+Let's just say there's lots of innovation and shitposting, and in about equal parts.
+* **The Machine Mechanization Matrix** -- A race of self-directing, self-replicating machines hate humanity and wishes to destroy it, if not enslave it entirely.
+In a distracted and divided world it may be up to The Lazer Lizards alone to stop them.
+* **The Abominable Dr. Hexenhammer** -- "Rise, my dear Melody, rise!
+Rise my dear new wife, born of The Blood, reborn of The Word.
+No, my young frens who I know are listening, NOT the one from Grease." *(mad cackling!) (lighting strikes~) (more cackling!) (yet more lightning, obvs)*
-* The Root of Happiness
+* **The Root of Happiness**
-* Once And Future King, Again
+* **Once And Future King, Again**

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . .